 'Okay,' he said.
 'Are you doing anything now?'

 'I've never been to Sheffield before.
 Would you like to be my guide to the city?'

 'Why not?'
 I agreed.
-Anything was better than returning It was a reason for me to stay away fromto my the flat, and James seemed to be genuinely interested in my opinions on the European Convention on Human Rights.
+Anything was better than returning to my flat, and James seemed to be genuinely interested in my opinions on the European Convention on Human Rights.

 'If you were my girl…' he began angrily.